ValentinaSimic/Survey-App/README.md

 * HTML5
 * CSS
 * JavaScript, I used the Chart.JS to show the survey results as visually as possible.
-* Java, Spring Boot framework-it was used to implement business logic.
+* Java, Spring Boot framework - it was used to implement business logic.
-* MongoDB- Instead of the traditional structure of relational database tables, MongoDB is document-oriented and survey-         friendly.The base was not installed locally and NoSql Booster was used to access the base.
+* MongoDB - Instead of the traditional structure of relational database tables, MongoDB is document-oriented and survey-         friendly.The base was not installed locally and NoSql Booster was used to access the base.

 ## Functionality